Trustless-Work/react-library-trustless-work/README.md

 <p align="center"> <img src="https://github.com/user-attachments/assets/5b182044-dceb-41f5-acf0-da22dea7c98a" alt="CLR-S (2)"> </p>

-# Trustless Work React Hooks Library
+# Trustless Work React Library

 A powerful React library for integrating Trustless Work's escrow and dispute resolution system into your applications.
 This library provides a set of React hooks and utilities to interact with the Trustless Work API.